bigchsta62/readmeGenerator/README.md

 ## Usage
  This will be used to reduce the time it takes to write a readme file.
- You can use it to add to your existing readme or create one from scratch.

 ## License
 This application is covered under the following license(s) MIT License

 ## Contributing
    To contribute to this repo please:

 * Fork the repo to your own profile.
 * Test the code and make improvements